 Mediation is a negotiation between the parties, with a neutral person—the mediator—acting like a referee, helping the parties in conflict consider, talk, listen!, discuss, and reason so they can resolve their own dispute.

 Mediation is not in court.
-Mediation can be anywhere—even online from the comfort and safety of your own home—or in an office or conference room.
+Mediation can be anywhere—even online from the comfort of your own home or office—or in- person in an office or conference room.
 You don’t need to go to court to mediate conflicts.
 Mediation is private, not public like court litigation and trial.

 Mediators don’t decide cases like judges and juries.
 Mediators don’t represent parties like lawyers.